Chart Color Schemes

 Tenambit - East Maitland has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 16 projects that could impact the region.
-Key initiatives include East Maitland Catalyst Area, Chisholm Plaza, Stockland Green Hills Expansion, and Sophia Waters Estate.
-The following list details those likely to be most relevant.
+AreaSearch has identified 16 projects likely to impact the area.
+Key projects include East Maitland Catalyst Area, Chisholm Plaza, Stockland Green Hills Expansion, and Sophia Waters Estate.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.